-‘Clash of Clans’ Update: Healing Spell Discounts, A February Patch And More
+‘Clash Of Clans’ Update: Healing Spell Discounts, A February Patch, And More

 There is a very good reason why Supercell’s Clash of Clans has been as successful as it has been over its long tenure on the market.
-The developer’s constant updates, special events and other in-game promotions have been a notable driving force in ensuring that the mobile strategy game remains as fresh for players as it was since its debut.
+The developer’s constant updates, special events, and other in-game promotions have been a notable driving force in ensuring that the mobile strategy game remains as fresh for players as it was since its debut.
 With a February update seemingly set for an upcoming release, a new discount promotion has been rolled out by the developer.

 With the Clash of Clans Witch Training discount event ending, Supercell has rolled out the mobile title’s newest promotion.
-Dubbed the Heal Spell Event, the promotion allows players to brew Healing spells at a discounted cost.
-Normally, Healing spells are quite costly, resulting in numerous players, especially low-level, non-paying ones, to forego the powerful spell in battle.
+Dubbed the Heal Spell Event, the promotion allows players to brew Healing Spells at a discounted cost.
+Normally, Healing Spells are quite costly, resulting in numerous players, especially low-level, non-paying ones, to forego the powerful spell in battle.
 With the new promotion being rolled out, even TH5 or TH8 players would be able to take full advantage of the Healing Spell’s capabilities during skirmishes.

 Brew Healing spells at a discounted cost!
 Cast this spell to create a ring of Healing and keep your troops in the fight ???? pic.twitter.com/igC5w6UOcu